KristofferLinderman/quizTime/README.md

 ## Basic Information

 The project is developed in [React](https://reactjs.org/) using [Bootstrap](https://getbootstrap.com/) as a toolkit for to create a nicer UI.
-The project uses [Jest](https://jestjs.io/) as a testing platform.
 The questions for the quiz are fetched from [Open Trivia DB](https://opentdb.com/api_config.php).

 ## Game Instructions